 In respect of our workforce, published data will include:

-the race, disability, gender, age breakdown and distribution of our workforce
+the race, disability, sex, age breakdown and distribution of our workforce

 - an indication of likely representation on sexual orientation and religion or belief, provided that no individuals can be identified as a result

 - an indication of any issues for transgender staff, based on our engagement with transgender staff or voluntary groups

 - applications for flexible working and success rates

 - return-to-work rates after maternity leave

 - other reasons for termination like redundancy and retirement

 - pay gap information for gender and other protected groups.

 There are likely to be services or protected groups for which we do not have information, including information about potential service users and the barriers they face.
 Engagement with protected groups can help us to fill these gaps, and it can us an idea of how accurate our information is.